*Note: original text has been paraphrased to protect privacy.

 The wide variety of different emojis is telling – coffee means very different things to different people, and so they buy it with different purposes in mind.

-The answers to the second question (on the left) tells us a little more about what those purposes are.
+The answers to the second question (on the left) tell us a little more about what those purposes are.
 From those, we see that coffee is a way to start the day, to relax, to connect with others, to feel healthy and strong, or just to push through the workweek.

 We could simply have asked respondents to answer through text.
-However, the emojis we collect are not the point of the exercise.
+However, the emojis we collect is not the point of the exercise.
 The point of the exercise is to engage respondents and encourage them to draw on a broad lexicon of culturally significant signs and symbols to express themselves.
 Or, in other words, emojis serve as a way of encouraging respondents to be creative in their responses and convey deeper meaning without overthinking it.

 Some respondents have been more receptive to the use of emojis than others.
 Discomfort or lack of familiarity with emojis tends to arise most commonly from older respondents.